kakariko-village/pokemon-list/README.md

 bun install
 ```
 Last, open another Terminal /Command Prompt in the same project directory.
-Start the NextJS server with this command:
+I don't add .env file to .gitignore so feel free to run the project with this command:

 ```bash
 npm  run  dev